Electronic Aids for Daily Living

 Wi-Fi Video-Enabled Door Bell

-Television Remote Controls: App Controlled Options
+Television Remote Controls: App and Voice-Controlled Options

 Some cable companies offer free, downloadable apps that allow you to remotely control your cable box through a smart device.
 You can even control channel selection, power and volume.
 Check with your cable company or where you purchase your apps for details.